JasonGrace2282/director5/docs/source/contributing/setup.md

 To check out the documentation of the orchestrator (AKA the API docs), head over to http://127.0.0.1:8000.

-On future runs, you can simply run `docker compose up` to start the environment.
+To exit, simply Ctrl+C on the terminal running `docker compose up`, and run `docker swarm off`.

 ````{tip}
 To run a set of commands in the docker containers, simply do: